pedestriantactics/cybertruck-simulator/_notes.md

 New world with complete walls

 Must happen
-- Camera needs to slowly rotate to behind the vehicle
-- Finish neighborhood design
-- Updated car hit sound with random horn noise

-Possibly
+- fix the inverted box on the world
+- fix the fence that's missing a piece by the big road
+- model dogecoin
-- Doge coin that randomly instantiates every game, game logs how many you've collected in the save file
+- add total lawsuits to the save file
-- Achievements that pop up after the tally
+- make sound for dogecoin

+Ideas
+- achievement banner
-- Achievements page
+- achievement page
 - Cars move

-Ideas
 - Gas pedal stuck, tap to reset
 - Controller support
 - Boombox with Pedestrian Tactics music